 36 of 61

 London-based menswear designer Martine Rose has been a favorite amongst Britain's fashion scene since she launched her eponymous brand in 2007.

-Haitian-American menswear designer Whitney Michel is now, on top of her usual selection of silk and cashmere ties and bandanas, selling protective face masks, with 20% of the proceeds going toward The Dream Defenders, an organization serving homeless people in Miami during COVID19.
+Haitian-American menswear designer Whitney Michel is now, on top of her usual selection of silk and cashmere ties and bandanas, selling protective face masks, with 20% of the proceeds going toward The Dream Defenders, an organization serving people who are homeless in Miami during COVID19.

-Made "with joy" in Brooklyn, Octave Jewelry is stocked full of Mother of Pearl chandelier earrings and sterling silver rings accessorized with opal and abalone.
+Made "with joy" in Brooklyn, Octave Jewelry is stocked full of pieces like Mother of Pearl chandelier earrings and sterling silver rings accessorized with opal and abalone.

 Based in Lagos, Orange Culture is the brainchild of Nigerian designer Adebayo Oke-Lawal, who serves up streetwear sweatshirts in vibrant hues and oversized button-downs in traditional Nigerian patterns and fabrics.

 Courtesy of stylist Nasrin Jean-Baptiste, Petit Kouraj — which translates to "little courage" in Haitian Creole — is a line of beautifully crafted handbags that are each made by hand in Haiti and sold out of the designer's studio in Brooklyn.

 Romeo Hunte44 of 61